 Knowledge, Skills and Abilities Required:

 - Must be able to speak and understand the English language in an understandable manner in order to carry out the essential job functions.

-- Must possess initiative and problem solving skills.
+- Must process initiative and problem solving skills.

 - Must possess the ability to function independently, have flexibility and the ability to work effectively with co-workers and staff.